kevinsean-10/captcha-solver/README.md

-Ini adalah Captcha Solver oleh Kevin Sean Hans Lopulalan, dilakukan dengan python selenium dan buster extension.
+This is a Captcha Solver by Kevin Sean Hans Lopulalan, implemented using Python Selenium and the Buster extension.

-File utama pada captcha_solver.ipynb merupakan file jupyter notebook dengan komentar.
-Web scraping ini dilakukan dengan spesifikasi berikut.
+The main file, captcha_solver.ipynb, is a Jupyter notebook with comments.
+This web scraping is performed with the following specifications:
 - Firefox 129.0.2
 - Python 3.12.3
-- selenium 4.23.1
+- Selenium 4.23.1
-- numpy 1.26.4
+- Numpy 1.26.4
-using Buster 3.1.0 as extension to solve Recaptcha V2.
+and using Buster 3.1.0 as an extension to solve Recaptcha V2.

-Inti dari kode ini yaitu bagaimana dapat menggunakan buster pada captcha supaya buster dapat menyelesaikan captcha.
+The core of this code is how to use Buster to solve captchas, enabling Buster to complete the captcha challenges.

-Demo dapat dilihat sebagai berikut.
+You can view the demo here: https://github.com/kevinsean-10/captcha-solver/blob/main/Demo.mp4

-Terima kasih telah mengunjungi.
-Jika ada pertanyaan, silakan email kevinsean.lopulalan@gmail.com
+Thank you for visiting.
+If you have any questions, please email kevinsean.lopulalan@gmail.com.